IvanShestachenko/AutoPulse/README.md

 # AutoPulse

-**AutoPulse** is a small-scale web platform for selling new and used vehicles, developed as a coursework project for the subject **FEL CTU B6B39ZWA – Fundamentals of Web Applications**.
+**AutoPulse** is a small-scale web platform intended for the new and used vehicles online sales, developed as a solo coursework project within the subject of **CTU FEE B6B39ZWA – Fundamentals of Web Applications**.

 Live deployment is available at:
 [AutoPulse online instance](https://zwa.toad.cz/~shestiva/autopulse/core/index.php)